brihernandez/GunTurrets/README.md

 Finally, the **barrels object** (Barrels) must be a child of the turret base object.
 This object handles the elevation of the barrels.
 If you add a gun or missile launcher to the turret, it's recommended to make the gun a child of this barrel object.

 The rest of the objects in the hierarchy screenshot above are for visuals.

+If an elevating barrel isn't required for the turret, it will function just fine without it.
+The turret will continue to rotate horizontally to face whatever aim point it's given, but

+## Helper tools

+### Show Arcs

+Visualizes the firing arcs of the turret.
+Note that this only works correctly at edit-time.
+During runtime the arcs will not be accurate.

+- Red: Azimuthal left/right limits.
+How far to the left/right that the turret can turn.
+- Green: Elevation.
+How far the turret can raise its barrels.
+- Blue: Depression.
+How far the turret can lower its barrels.

+### Auto-Populate Transforms

+This button will automatically fill in the Turret Base and Turret Barrels game objects.
+It will search for a child of the turret game object with the name "Base" for the base, and a child of that game object with name "Barrels" for the turret barrels.

+### Clear Transforms

+Simply sets the turret base and barrels to None.